-In addition, article 149 of the Polish Maritime Code gives the carrier the statutory right to refuse delivery and retain possession of the cargo until the consignee covers the amounts relating to the carriage for which they are liable; e.g., freight, as well as part of the salvage award and a share in the general average attributable to the cargo interests.
+In addition, article 149 of the Polish Maritime Code gives the carrier the statutory right to refuse delivery and retain possession of the cargo until the consignee covers the amounts relating to the carriage for which they are liable.
 The carrier will not be able to claim these amounts from the shipper/charterer once they have released the cargo to the consignee.

 The Code also provides for the list of specific claims which are secured by a lien on the cargo.
-The list includes claims for the legal and enforcement costs payable to the state, claims resulting from damages caused by the cargo, and the carrier's claims related to the carriage of these particular goods.
 Claims secured with a lien on the cargo have priority over other claims, including those secured with mortgages (whether established by contract or the court's decision).
 However, the lien will be extinguished once the cargo has been delivered to the consignee.